 Viruses (Epstein-Barr virus and cytomegalovirus)

-The precise mechanism remains unclear but in the majority of cases involves an immune attack on the hematopoietic stem cell.
+The precise mechanism remains unclear, but in the majority of acquired cases, the mechanism involves an immune attack on the hematopoietic stem cell.
 Clonal hematopoiesis is frequently present, and there is a risk of progression to a myeloid malignancy.

 Symptoms and Signs of Aplastic Anemia

-The onset of aplastic anemia usually is insidious, often occurring over weeks or months after exposure to a toxin, though occasionally it can be acute.
+The onset of aplastic anemia usually is insidious, often occurring over weeks or months after exposure to a virus, medication or toxin (eg, insecticides, benzene), though occasionally it can be acute.

 In aplastic anemia, anemia may cause weakness and easy fatigability while severe thrombocytopenia Symptoms and Signs Platelets are circulating cell fragments that function in the clotting system.
 Thrombopoietin helps control the number of circulating platelets by stimulating the bone marrow to produce megakaryocytes... read more may cause petechiae, ecchymosis, and bleeding from the gums, into the conjunctivae, or other tissues.
 Agranulocytosis Neutropenia Neutropenia is a reduction in the blood neutrophil count.
 If it is severe, the risk and severity of bacterial and fungal infections increase.
 Focal symptoms of infection may be muted, but fever... read more commonly causes life-threatening infections.
 Splenomegaly is absent unless induced by transfusion hemosiderosis.